Digital Wallet Adoption Still Moving at a Snail’s Pace: Print Preview

 PayPal is also winning millions of users although some see it still struggling to establish its use as a digital wallet.
 Nonetheless, its huge brand recognition keeps it in the conversation.

-While consumers are taking the plunge into digital wallets, it may not be through a bank or credit union.
+The frightening bottom line for financial services executives is that consumers are taking the plunge into digital wallets but not typically through a bank or credit union.
 However, at least some credit unions are already deploying them.

 With barely 100 members, Kane acknowledged member adoption has been slow but Lake Trust still views MasterPass as a success because “we wanted to get our toes wet with digital wallets and this let us do it at very little cost.”